Umuzi-org/ACN-syllabus/content/topics/clean-code/sql/_index.md

 ### Script files naming
 - Make sure that your script file name describes the purpose of the SQL commands it contains: `school.sql` doesn't really say much about the script file content but `insert-records.sql` does, and will make it easy for the next programmer to find the file containing the commands you used to insert table records
-- File names normally follow this format: `create_database.sql` or `create-database.sql`
+- SQL script file names normally follow this format: `create_tables.sql` or `create-tables.sql`
-- It's good practice to separate script files according to their purpose, e.g. `create-database.sql` for the commands you use for creating a database, `create-tables.sql` for the commands used for creating tables, e.t.c
+- It's good practice to name script files according to their purpose, e.g. `create-tables.sql` for the commands you use for creating tables, `insert-records.sql` for the commands used for inserting records, e.t.c

 ### Comments